acdebarros/resippy/resippy_spec.rst

 Menu
 ----
 -n, --new: Add a new recipe to the database.
 Must be followed by the recipe name.
-Additional optional arguments: [-drumlin_rating], [-ian_rating], [-lina_rating], [-last_made] (if these are not provided, they will be NULL in the table)
+Additional optional arguments: [--drumlin_rating], [--ian_rating], [--lina_rating], [--last_made] (if these are not provided, they will be NULL in the table)
 --viewmenu: View the whole menu.
 Additional optional arguments:
 	-o, --order:
 	-l, --limit: